Information current as of June 30, 2021.

 - Pennsylvania DOR, Restricted Tax Credit Bull.
 No. 2021-01, February 8, 2021.

-- Pennsylvania released guidance regarding income tax treatment of CARES Act relief payments.
+- Pennsylvania released guidance regarding income tax treatment of Coronavirus Aid, Relief, and Economic Security Act (CARES Act) relief payments.
 For annuity funds from laborers’ unions, taxability will depend on the specifics of the distribution and fund.
 For coronavirus-related distributions on retirement accounts, early distributions are subject to tax.
 COVID-19 disaster relief payment taxability depends on the nature of the payments.
 Economic impact payments aren’t subject to personal income tax.
-EIDLs are treated as a grant not subject to tax.
+Economic Injury Disaster Loans are treated as a grant not subject to tax.
 Grants from localities aren’t subject to tax.
 PPP forgiven loans aren’t taxable for personal income tax purposes, and for corporate purposes, there’s no addback to or deduction from federal taxable income.
 For Form 1099-C, Cancellation of Debt, lenders don’t need to file for the PPP administered by the U.S. Small Business Administration.
 Provider Relief Fund payments are considered nontaxable grants, and student loan debt repayments made by an employer are considered taxable.

 - Pennsylvania DOR, CARES Act Relief Taxability; February 12, 2021.